Expatria-Technologies/Flexi-HAL/README.md

 1) 5 Axis of isolated step/dir motor control featuring high-speed digital isolators and differential signal drivers for maximum signal integrity and step rates.
 2) Integrated support for 3 wire inductive type powered switches.
-3) Onboard 5V regulator for the MCU, pendant and PI connectors.
+3) Onboard 5V power regulator.
 4) Integrated RS485 with automatic direction control.
 5) Support for closed loop stepper motors and servos with alarm feedback.
 6) Differential interface for a spindle encoder input that can be utilized by GRBLHAL and LinuxCNC.
-7) Expatria Technologies real-time control port for remote handwheels and pendants.
+7) Real-time control port for remote handwheels and pendants.
-8) Raspberry Pi GPIO connector allows integration of sender software allows the board to host a full LinuxCNC installation.
+8) Raspberry Pi GPIO connector allows integration of sender software and allows the board to host a full LinuxCNC installation.
-9) 10V or 5V spindle control.
+9) 10V or 5V spindle control including PWM output via selectable jumpers.
 10) 3 wire (powered) connections for standard CNC buttons on a breakout RJ45 connector that utilizes components compatible with the PrintNC EST project.
 11) XYZA limit switches and probe/toolsetter on breakout RJ45 connector.
-12) Flood/Mist/Spindle relay drivers
+12) Flood/Mist/Spindle relay drivers.
 13) Additional auxilliary inputs and relay driver outputs.

 Optimized GRBLHAL driver is located here: